Chicken / How long to cook chicken

 Baste with BBQ sauce after cooking is complete.

-- This prevents fires from starting because of excess sauce.
+- This prevents flare ups because of excess sauce.

 - Reduces the chance of bitter and burned chicken on the grill